Zufallsfuchs/katacoda-scenarios/Intro_InfluxDB/intro.md

 **You will learn**:
 -	The basic concepts behind InfluxDB
 -	How to run InfluxDB using a docker image
--	How to model, save and query data in InfluxDB
+-	How to model, write and query data in InfluxDB

 Let’s get started!